spxp/spxp-specs/ChangeRequests/CR-002_PublishToConnectedProfile.md

 exchanged during the connection process.

 ##### 15.1 Publishing object in connection package
-If a profile grants its peer publishing permissions during a connection process, it provides the required information as part of the `publishing` object in the [connection package](../SPXP-Spec.md#143-connection-package) with the following
+If a profile grants publishing permissions to a peer profile during a connection process, it provides the required information  as part of the `publishing` object in the [connection package](../SPXP-Spec.md#143-connection-package) with the following  members:
-members:

 | Name | Type | Mandatory | Description |
 |---|---|---|---|